 The “D” series was most common with approximately 16,423 produced out of the total 1957 Thunderbird production of 21,380.
-This series had a 312 cid motor with 4 barrel carburetor which produced 245 horsepower.
+This series had a 312 cid motor with a 4-barrel carburetor which produced 245 horsepower.
 Its 0-60 mph times were in the 10-second range and it had a top speed of about 115 mph.
-It was available with a 3 speed/overdrive manual, or a Fordomatic transmission.
+It was available with a 3-speed/overdrive manual, or a Fordomatic transmission.

-The “E” series had Ford’s “High Performance Special” engine.
+The “E” series had Ford’s “High-Performance Special” engine.
 It was rated at 270 horsepower through the combination of a “hotter” cam and two 4-barrel carburetors.
 Also in this series was Ford’s “Racing” version which produced 285 horsepower.
-All together there were 1,499 “E” series produced.
-They were available with 3 speed transmission with or without overdrive, or an automatic transmission.
+Altogether there were 1,499 “E” series produced.
+They were available with 3-speed transmission with or without overdrive, or automatic transmission.

 Only between 208-211 were produced.
 The first 14 of these were supercharged D-Birds, called “D-F ‘Birds” (they had the “D” data plate designation rather than the “F”).
 They were produced in January 1957 to qualify the supercharged Thunderbird as a production car for NASCAR competition.